Champlin Pool to operate 'closer to normal' this summer

-The municipal pool is expected to open at "normal capacity" this summer season, Enid parks staff said Tuesday.
+ENID, Okla. — Enid’s municipal pool is expected to open at “normal capacity” this summer season, city parks staff said Tuesday.

 After Park and Recreation Board chair Tricia Mitchell asked at Tuesday’s board meeting if Champlin Pool would be at capacity this time around, department foreman Michael Rhoades confirmed this was true.

-No other details were immediately available about how the pool will operate as the city of Enid moves through the latter half of the COVID-19 pandemic.
+No other details were immediately available about how the pool will operate as the city of Enid moves through the COVID-19 pandemic.

 Rhoades was speaking on behalf of department supervisor Cory Buller, who was attending city managerial training all day Tuesday.
 City pool manager Kim Haley also was not present at Tuesday’s meeting.